AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/target/create-an-account-matched-audience-on-linkedin.md

 ---
 unique-page-id: 26837421
-description: Create an Account Matched Audience on [!UICONTROL LinkedIn] - Marketo Docs - Product Documentation
+description: Create an Account Matched Audience on [!DNL LinkedIn] - Marketo Docs - Product Documentation
-title: "Create an Account Matched Audience on [!UICONTROL LinkedIn]"
+title: "Create an Account Matched Audience on [!DNL LinkedIn]"
 exl-id: 55f2106d-6078-4a47-ab00-6b6dc950a206
 ---
-# Create an Account Matched Audience on [!UICONTROL LinkedIn] {#create-an-account-matched-audience-on-linkedin}
+# Create an Account Matched Audience on [!DNL LinkedIn] {#create-an-account-matched-audience-on-linkedin}

-Create account matched audiences from your TAM Account Lists for [!UICONTROL LinkedIn] Ad Targeting](https://business.linkedin.com/marketing-solutions/ad-targeting/account-targeting). [!UICONTROL LinkedIn] will match the list to Accounts in their system, and you can create a [!UICONTROL LinkedIn] Audience based on that Account List to activate across [!UICONTROL LinkedIn] channels.
+Create account matched audiences from your TAM Account Lists for [!DNL LinkedIn] Ad Targeting](https://business.linkedin.com/marketing-solutions/ad-targeting/account-targeting). [!DNL LinkedIn] will match the list to Accounts in their system, and you can create a [!DNL LinkedIn] Audience based on that Account List to activate across [!DNL LinkedIn] channels.
 This enables marketers to target people in or outside of their database.

 >[!PREREQUISITES]
 >
->[Add [!UICONTROL LinkedIn] Matched Audiences as a LaunchPoint Service](/help/marketo/product-docs/demand-generation/ad-network-integrations/add-linkedin-matched-audiences-as-a-launchpoint-service.md)
+>[Add [!DNL LinkedIn] Matched Audiences as a LaunchPoint Service](/help/marketo/product-docs/demand-generation/ad-network-integrations/add-linkedin-matched-audiences-as-a-launchpoint-service.md)

 1. In TAM, click the **[!UICONTROL Account Lists]** tab.